abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

 Quite impressive, isn't it?
 It's even more impressive when you know that these numbers were obtained by explicitly finding all these solutions!

+..  only:: draft

+    You can learn much more about this problem and the best available techniques [#nqueens_best_techniques]_ from the current world record (:math:`n = 26`) holder: the ``Queens@TUD`` team from the *Technische Universität Dresden*: http://queens.inf.tu-dresden.de/?l=en&n=0.

 ..  topic:: Is the n-queens problem only a "toy" problem?

     While the n-queens problem is a wonderful problem to study backtracking systems and is intensively used in benchmarks to test these systems, there are real problems that can be modelled and solved as n-queens problems.
 For instance, it has been used for parallel memory storage schemes, VLSI testing, traffic control and deadlock prevention (see [Jordan2009]_).

+..  only:: draft

+    ..  [#nqueens_best_techniques] This time, backtracking and thus *Constraint Programming* are among the most efficient techniques.
+However, to compute all the solutions for :math:`n = 26`, there is no way a general purpose CP solver can compete with specialized bitwise representations of the problem and massively parallel specialized hardware!

 How to solve the problem?
 ^^^^^^^^^^^^^^^^^^^^^^^^^